moelholm/tools/media-organizer/README.md

 - Start the application as a daemon (running until explicitly closed)
 - Schedule the organizing process to run according to whatever has been configured in `application.properties` (see the application sources for examples).

+Want to try out with Dropbox?
+Then:
+- Use the `--filesystemtype=dropbox` flag
+- And set the System property `-Ddropbox.accessToken=[your-own-token]`.
+( you can get a token for your own Dropbox account )

 ## Test
 `mvn test`
 ( Runs all unit tests and integration tests )